 So how do you keep yourself from becoming a victim?
 Here are some ways:

-- Have your merchandise shipped to your office; just check with your company that this is not a problem.
+- Have a package delivered to your office (if you're going there).
+Just check with your company that this is allowed.

 - Use an Amazon locker.
 Amazon handles more than half of all online purchases in America, and has some ways to keep your packages safer.
 Customers can have items shipped to secure Amazon Lockers in 900 U.S. cities.
 These are kiosks located near grocery stores, apartment buildings and other heavily trafficked areas, where packages can be left securely.
 Once your package has been delivered, you can pick it up from a locker using a special security code.
 (You don't have to be a Prime member to use this service.)

-- Use Amazon Key, an electronic lock system that allows Amazon delivery people to drop off packages directly inside your garage, your house or even the trunk of your car (select models only).
+- Use Amazon Key, an electronic lock system that allows Amazon delivery people to drop off packages directly inside your garage, gate or your house.
 This is for Prime customers only.

 - Use a smart home security system like Ring or Nest, which has a doorbell camera and alerts you when someone is at your door.
 Having a system like this can be a deterrent to thieves.